Estate Account Guide

 The CVEC account of a deceased member must be closed with any balance refunded to the estate.
 The service can then be transferred to another person, a relative or other, as a new account/membership.

-• Closing the account: The account may be disconnected at the request of the Executor, transferred to the Executor or another person, or it can be set up in the name of the Estate.
+• Closing the account: The account may be disconnected at the request of the Executor or transferred to the Executor or another person.
 The rightful heirs of the deceased can receive issued for the years that the deceased was a member.
 Issuing a refund check could take up to a month to be mailed.

 • Transferring account to the spouse: The account may also be transferred to the spouse of the deceased or to another family member.